alfitraXD/website-tester/README.md

+## Description
 Website Tester is a simple PHP-based dashboard for previewing multiple website projects from one place.
+It helps web developers review a website’s overall structure, design, and functionality before deployment, allowing potential bugs to be identified and fixed more efficiently.

 ## Features